 Transportation in Bangkok

 Getting around Thailand is easy, and Bangkok is no exception.
 You’ve got loads of options.

 The BTS and MRT public transport systems make it easy and affordable to get all over the city.
-When using public transport, sometimes you’ll even have connection with river ferries—a very unique experience!
+When using public transport, sometimes you’ll even have a connection with river ferries—a very unique experience!

-Grab and taxi are also widely available, but I only recommend these options if you know there isn’t much traffic on your route (otherwise it might be faster to take the metro).
+Grab and taxis are also widely available, but I only recommend these options if you know there isn’t much traffic on your route (otherwise it might be faster to take the metro).
 Also, when using taxis, insist that they use the meter.
 If they refuse (and this happens often) ask to get out.
 To avoid these uncomfortable situations, I generally stick to Grab.

 Another speedy way to get around is to use Grabbikes, mototaxis, or rent your own motorbike.
 That said, while these are cheap and fast options, I can’t recommend them after shattering my wrist in a motorcycle accident in Thailand (see video below).

 After that experience, I prefer paying a dollar or two extra to ride in the safety of a car.

 If you insist on riding a motorbike, do yourself a big favor and read these Thailand scooter safety tips first.